DeepRank/deeprank2/docs/features.md

 - `pssm`: Position-specific scoring matrix (also known as position weight matrix, PWM) values relative to the residue, is a score of the conservation of the amino acid along all 20 amino acids.
 - `info_content`: Information content: difference between the given PSSM for an amino acid and a uniform distribution (float).
-- `conservation` (only used in SingleVariantQueries): Conservation of the wild type amino acid (float). *More details required.*
+- `conservation` (only used in SingleResidueVariant queries): Conservation of the wild type amino acid (float). *More details required.*
-- `diff_conservation` (only used in SingleVariantQueries): Subtraction of wildtype conservation from the variant conservation (float).
+- `diff_conservation` (only used in SingleResidueVariant queries): Subtraction of wildtype conservation from the variant conservation (float).

 ### Protein context features: